pmikstacki/bscript/README.md

 is to manage and to read." ([Microsoft Documentation](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/expression-trees/expression-trees-building))

 C# expression trees are a powerful feature that represent code as data structures, enabling dynamic runtime evaluation and transformations.
-However, creating and maintaining them manually is highly complex and error-prone, especially for larger or nested constructs like `if-else`, `switch`, `loops`, or `exception handling`.
+However, creating and maintaining them manually can be complex and error-prone, especially for larger or nested constructs like `if-else`, `switch`, `loops`, or `exception handling`.

 Developers typically avoid using expression trees for anything beyond trivial cases due to this complexity.